Biden plan cuts student loan payments for millions to $0. Will it be the next court fight?

 It’s a process that’s commonly used by administrations from both political parties.
 But critics question whether the new plan goes further than the law allows.

-More than 60 Republicans lawmakers urged Education Secretary Miguel Cardona to withdraw the plan in February, calling it “reckless, fiscally irresponsible, and blatantly illegal.”
+More than 60 Republican lawmakers urged Education Secretary Miguel Cardona to withdraw the plan in February, calling it “reckless, fiscally irresponsible, and blatantly illegal.”

 Supporters argue that the Obama administration similarly used its authority to create a repayment plan that was more generous than any others at the time.